davidtamaki/looker-custom-action-content-manager/README.md

 - Archive all content that uses a specific model
 - Move all content to a space that was created by a specific users
 - Assign favorite content to a given user
+- Rerun all scheduled plans that have failed

 ## How to Use